SeisComP/seiscomp/doc/base/style-guide.rst

 File Layout
 ===========

-The documentation of an executable module comes as a pair of source files:
+The documentation of an executable module or plugin comes as a pair of source
+files:

 * A :ref:`description XML file (.xml) <contributing_documentation_XML>` giving
   command details, command-line and configuration parameters,